Boundaries

 Reflection - Understanding Your Own Needs and Boundaries

 Can you think of a scenario where your compass clearly pointed to "yes"?
 To "no"?
 Where your compass was clouded?
 Click here to complete the second of three reflections in this chapter.
-Completing the reflections will also record your progress.
+Entering the reflection will also record your progress.
+Important: Complete each section before moving on to its corresponding reflection.
+When you return to the form, you will automatically be taken to where you last left off.

 Responding to Common Boundary Challenges